Updated: Jan 20

 A couple of years ago, a long-time client of Whit Harvey’s suggested him to a young man who was looking for a buyer’s agent.
 The young man’s response was, “Whit Harvey?
 Isn’t he old?”

 Whit laughed about it.
-“I guess because I’ve been in the business for so long – 32 years – people think I am an old man.
-But I started selling houses with Jim Piper when I as only in my twenties.”
+“I guess because I’ve been in the business for so long – 40 years – people think I am an old man.
+But I started selling houses with Piper & Company when I as only in my twenties.”

-This is an interview I did with him a back in 2016, where we talked real estate, why he's been so successful at it, and how the business is changing.
+I sat down to talk to Whit about real estate, why he's been so successful at it, and how the business is changing.

 No. I never get tired of it.
 I love being around people, I really do.
 I love sharing stories with them, finding out about their families, their jobs and their goals – I am a very good listener.
 I appreciate the fact that a client trusts me with one of the most important decisions they will make in their lives – where they will live.
 It’s not just about the house, it is about the community where they will raise their children and make a life.